nadavcohe/SF_crime/README.md

 some are more active then others:
 ![](/fig/PdDistrict.png)

-There are crimes that do not have PdDistrict, this is because they are "out of town" or "unknown" we will discard them
+There are crimes that do not have PdDistrict, this is because they are "out of town" or "unknown" we will discard them.

 Time:
 From looking at different crimes and when they took place I saw that in general the "crime day" ends at around 5AM and then start again, as you can see from the figure:
 ![](/fig/Time.png)
-thus I shifted 0:5 to 24:29, also this can help as with different regressions.
+thus I shifted 0:5 to 24:29, this can also help us with different regressions later.
 ![](fig/Cat-TimeFreq.png)
 It is strange that there is a peak in both 12AM and 12PM with a very high correlation between the category count of them together(0.98), but I didn't find any bias that I could think of (looks like that over years and months) the peak is from the "white collar" but data looks fine and consistent.